FrostSource/alyxlib/docs/reference/globals.md

 ### TraceLineWorld

-Does a raytrace along a line until it hits or the world or reaches the end of the line.
+Does a raytrace along a line until it hits the world or reaches the end of the line.

 ```lua
 TraceLineWorld(parameters)